agarsev/quevedo/docs/cli.md

-  info        Get general status information about a dataset. predict     Get predictions for an image using the trained neural network. prepare     Create the files needed for training and using this network. run-script  Run a data processing script on dataset objects. split       Split files into train and test groups. test        Compute evaluation metrics for a trained neural network. train       Train the neural network.
+  info        Get general status information about a dataset. predict     Get predictions for an image using the trained neural network. prepare     Create the files needed for training and using this network. run_script  Run a data processing script on dataset objects. split       Split files into train and test groups. test        Compute evaluation metrics for a trained neural network. train       Train the neural network.